 History of MPYD

 Since then, MPYD has evolved from a group of volunteers into a fully staffed organization.
 We continue to provide students with volunteer mentors, tutoring and exposure to motivational speakers during our daily free lunch discussion groups.
-Additionally, MPYD offers: academic monitoring, a monthly pancake breakfast, a summer residence camp, job placement assistance, Young Voices advisory period, field trips, student council and Pasadena City College MPYD Alumni program.
+Additionally, MPYD offers: academic monitoring, a summer residence camp, job placement assistance, Young Voices advisory period, field trips, student council and Pasadena City College MPYD Alumni program.

-MPYD is supported by Los Angeles County 5th District Supervisor Kathryn Barger, Congresswoman Judy Chu, Assembly Member Chris Holden, Pasadena Unified School Board (PUSD) Superintendent Dr. Brian McDonald, PUSD Board President Scott Phelps, Walmart, Neighbors Acting Together Helping All (NATHA), Stanley K. Ekstrom Foundation, cardinal Paint, Super King Market, Smart and Final, The National Council of Negro Women (NCNW), and many other top law enforcement agencies and community business leaders.
+MPYD is supported by Los Angeles County 5th District Supervisor Kathryn Barger, Congresswoman Judy Chu, Assembly Member Chris Holden, Pasadena Unified School Board (PUSD) Superintendent Dr. Brian McDonald, PUSD Board Members Elizabeth Pomeroy and Scott Phelps, Walmart, Neighbors Acting Together Helping All (NATHA), Stanley K. Ekstrom Foundation, cardinal Paint, Super King Market, Smart and Final, The National Council of Negro Women (NCNW), and many other top law enforcement agencies and community business leaders.